SueeChan/underworld_graph/README.md

 # README #
 Generating a histogram on the thickness of sediments from different depositional environment over modelling time for UnderWorld models.

-This script is written in the University of Sydney BGH group.
+This script is written in the University of Sydney Basin Genesis Hub (BGH) group.
 ![alt text](example_graph.png)

 ## Usage ##